 Compared to other tube and vial applicators, the Axon 2 is incredibly affordable, starting at less than $10,000.
 The low price point is possible primarily due to its more straightforward construction and lower volume applications.

 The main drivers in cost will be dpi capability and additional parts.

 As mentioned, the Axon 2 has two print resolution options, 300 dpi, and 600 dpi.
 Due to requiring a specialized print head to print 600 dpi, the latter option will cost more than the former.

 Additionally, the tray and any rollers necessary for label application add to the overall cost.
 No two labs require the same set of tools. cab prefers to sell these parts separately to allow you to pick and choose only the tools that will add value to your process.

-While the Axon 2 may not be the biggest or most powerful tube and vial applicator on the market, it serves an important role in cab’s, and our own, product line—a role we’ve had trouble filling.
+In labs requiring high throughput volumes, multiple semi-automated applicators, a more extensive work cell, or an applicator that can integrate easily into a work cell may be a better fit.
+While the Axon 2 may not be the biggest or most powerful tube and vial applicator on the market, it serves an essential role in cab’s and our product line—a position we’ve had trouble filling.

 Before the Axon 2, many labs viewed label automation as out of reach.
 Now, an affordable option is available to help labs increase accuracy and efficiency in their labeling solution.